metal-stack/docs/docs/src/proposals/index.md

 # Metal Stack Enhancement Proposals (MEPs)

-This directory contains proposals which address substantial modifications to metal-stack and are discussed here.
+This section contains proposals which address substantial modifications to metal-stack.

-Each Proposal is numbered and raised as a pull request.
+Every proposal has a short name which starts with *MEP* followed by an incremental, unique number.
+Proposal should be raised as pull requests in the [docs](https://github.com/metal-stack/docs) repository and can be discussed in Github issues.

-Every proposal has a shortcut name which starts with *MEP* followed by a unique number.
-The proposal should be raised as a merge request, if the merge request was excepted everyone can read it.
-This does not necessarily mean the proposal was accepted or not.
 The list of proposal and their current state is listed in the table below.

 Possible states are: